camya/filament-title-with-slug/README.md

 The package assumes, that you model fields are named `title` and `slug`.

-You can easily change them with the following parameters.
+You can easily change them according to your needs.

 ```php
 TitleWithSlugInput::make(